ElektraInitiative/libelektra/src/plugins/yajl/README.md

     ___empty_map

-Arrays are mapped to Elektra's array convention #0, #1,..
+Arrays are mapped to Elektra’s array convention #0, #1,..

 ## Restrictions